lawrennd/old_talks/_mlphysical/simulation.md

 \section{Strategies for Simulation}

 \notes{Within any simulation, we can roughly split the variables of interest into the state variables and the parameters.
 In the Herd immunity example, the state variables were the different susceptible, exposed, infectious and recovered groups.
 The parameters were the reproduction number and the expected lengths of infection and the timing of lockdown.
 Often parameters are viewed as the inputs to the simulation, the things we can control.
 We might want to know how to time lock down to minimize the number of deaths.
-This behaviour of the simulator is what we may want to emulate with our Gaussian process model.}
+This behavior of the simulator is what we may want to emulate with our Gaussian process model.}

-\notes{So far we've introduced simulation motivated by the physical laws of the universe.
+\notes{So far, we've introduced simulation motivated by the physical laws of the universe.
 Those laws are sometimes encoded in differential equations, in which case we can try to solve those systems (like with Herd Immunity or Navier Stokes).
 An alternative approach is taken in the Game of Life.
-There a turn based simulation is used, at each turn, we iterate through the simulation updating the sate of the simulation.
+There a turn-based simulation is used, at each turn, we iterate through the simulation updating the state of the simulation.
 This is known as a *discrete event simulation*.
 In race simulation for Formula 1 a discrete event simulation is also used.
 There is another form of discrete event simulation, often used in Chemical models, where the events don't take place at regular intervals.
 Instead, the timing to the next event is computed, and the simulator advances that amount of time.
 For an example of this see [the Gillespie algorithm](https://en.wikipedia.org/wiki/Gillespie_algorithm)}.

 \notes{There is a third type of simulation that we'd also like to introduce.
 That is simulation within computer software.
-In particular, the need to backtest software with 'what if' ideas, or to trace errors that may have occured in production.
+In particular, the need to backtest software with 'what if' ideas, or to trace errors that may have occurred in production.
 This can involve loading up entire code bases and rerunning them with simulated inputs.
 This is a third form of simulation where emulation can also come in useful.}

 \subsection{Backtesting Production Code}

 \notes{In Amazon the team I led looked at examples of simulations and emulation as varied as Prime Air drones across to the Amazon Supply Chain.
-In a purchasing system, the idea is to store stock so as to balance supply and demand.
-The aim is to keep product in stock for quick despatch while keeping prices (and therefore costs) low.
+In a purchasing system, the idea is to store stock to balance supply and demand.
+The aim is to keep product in stock for quick dispatch while keeping prices (and therefore costs) low.
 This idea is at the heart of Amazon's focus on customer experience.}

-\notes{Modern software development uses an approach known as *service oriented architecture* to build highly complex systems.
+\notes{Modern software development uses an approach known as *service-oriented architecture* to build highly complex systems.
 Such systems have similar emergent properties to Conway's "Game of Life".
 Understanding these emergent properties is vitally important when diagnosing problems in the system.}

 \notes{In the context of machine learning and complex systems, Jonathan Zittrain has coined the term ["Intellectual Debt"](https://medium.com/berkman-klein-center/from-technical-debt-to-intellectual-debt-in-ai-e05ac56a502c) to describe the challenge of understanding what you've created.}